On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Threats to validity

 Another threat might be found in the fact that we have validated our approach on two case studies.
 While the two case studies were selected from the available literature, they might not expose all the possible challenges that our approach could face in practice.

+Another external validity threat lies in the limited refactoring space explored in this study.
+The four refactoring actions we implemented were selected for their simplicity and their ability to impact performance and reliability properties.
+While these actions are representative of commonly applied model-level refactorings, they do not exhaust the full range of refactorings used in industrial scenarios.
+More complex or domain-specific refactoring catalogs might exhibit different runtime behaviors or trade-offs.
+Future work could extend the refactoring set to improve generalizability and capture a broader spectrum of architectural design concerns.

 \paragraph*{Internal validity} Our optimization approach might be affected by \emph{internal validity} threats.
 There are high degrees of freedom in our settings.
 For example, the variations of genetic configurations, such as the $P_{crossover}$ probability, may produce \computedP with different quality solutions.
 Also, problem configuration variations may also change our results.
+For example, the population size, which is set to 16 individuals --- smaller than the standard values typically used in SBSE approaches.
+Each individual in our population is a UML model, \ie a complex object.
+Moreover, we did not observe any significant limitations in search space exploration in our previous studies~\cite{Di-Pompeo-Tucci-2022,Cortellessa-Di-Pompeo-Stoico-Tucci-2021,Cortellessa-Di-Pompeo-Stoico-Tucci-2023}.
+Another configuration that might affect our results, is the length of the chromosome might limit the space exploration.
+In this study, we fixed it to 4 refactoring actions.
+We decided this number on the basis of prior studies~\cite{cortellessaModeldrivenApproachContinuous2022a,arcelliExploitingArchitectureRuntime2019} and expertice~\cite{cortellessaIntroducingInteractionsMultiObjective2025} in the domain.
 The degrees of freedom in our experimentation generate an unfeasible brute-force investigation of each suitable combination.
 For this reason, we limit the variability to subsets of problem configurations, as shown in \Cref{tab:config_params}.
 We also mitigate this threat by involving two different case studies derived from the literature, thus reducing biases in their construction.

 Another aspect that might affect our findings is a misleading interpretation of the outcome due to the random nature of genetic algorithms.
 In order to mitigate this threat, we performed \independentRun executions for each configuration~\cite{Zitzler-Deb-Thiele-2000}.